How to perftest a model

 To do so, we use the Perfherder infrastructure to gather the performance metrics.

-Adding a new performance test is done in two steps: 1. make it work locally 2. add it in perfherder
+Adding a new performance test is done in two steps: 1. making it work locally 2. add it in perfherder

 Run locally